Seven Ranges: Seven Ranges survey

-The Geographer of the United States, Thomas Hutchins, was to make a return of the survey after each seven ranges had been completed, at which time the Secretary of War was to choose by lot one seventh of the land to compensate veterans of the Continental army.
+Hutchins had originally been instructed to make a return of the survey plat to Congress after each of the seven ranges had been completed, at which time the Secretary of War was to choose by lot one seventh of the land to compensate veterans of the Continental army.
 The rest of the lots were to be sold at auction in New York, then the nation's capital.
-A section (one square mile or 640 acres) was the smallest unit for sale, and some townships were to be sold in their entirety.
+A section (one square mile or 640 acres) was to be the smallest unit for sale, and some townships were to be sold in their entirety.
 The minimum price was one dollar per acre to be paid in cash or in land warrants of equivalent value.
 No land would be sold on credit.

 The 1785 act called for one surveyor to be appointed by Congress from each state: